The streetcar has arrived! Milwaukee is now easier to navigate, neighborhoods are more connected, and your destination is just a quick hop away!

 Under state law, revenues generated from a TID cannot be spent on city services outside of the district boundaries.
 Despite disinformation on this topic, these TID funds cannot be used for schools, police, fire or other general city operations.

-Once The Hop system is in operation, it has the potential to boost Milwaukee’s economy by attracting employers, employees, visitors and residents.
-The additional revenues from this economic activity would likely benefit all residents and taxpayers.
+Now that The Hop system is in operation, it is already boosting Milwaukee’s economy by attracting employers, employees, visitors and residents.
+The additional revenues from this economic activity will likely benefit all residents and taxpayers.